dengsauve/advent-of-code-2019/README.md

 I've shifted my approach to this challenge; As I'm not directly competing with anyone this year, I'm working on the problems the following day instead of 9pm at night after working and whatever.

+Personally, I wish that these problems would be released at a more convinient time for the US.
+After all, who on the East Coast wants to be up until midnight to do a programming challenge?

 ## Notes on each challenge

 ### Day 01